6mbd88/odin-recipes/README.md

 This is my recipes website for The Odin Project.
 I will have learned various skills related to HTML by completing this project.
+I will work with images, links, and creating an appropriate file structure.